1. The High Desert Oasis

 Owner/ Designer: Michael Payton

-Garden Type or Features: Rewilding, hybrid plant communities, habitat patch, biodiversity, stormwater infrastructure.
+Garden Type or Features: Rewilding, habitat patch, adaptation, resiliency, biodiversity, hybrid plant communities, landscape ecology, green stormwater infrastructure

 Artist in the Garden: Karen Jacobs

-Description: A patch of earth can make a significant contribution toward sustaining biodiversity.
-This landscape explores the idea of blending the wild and the cultivated.
-Interlocking layers of compatible plant species are intended to mimic the native plant communities that grow on disturbed and degraded sites.
+Description: A patch of earth makes a significant contribution toward sustaining biodiversity.
+This landscape explores the idea of blending the wild and the cultivated, weaving layers of compatible plant species that thrive on a disturbed and degraded site.

 3. The “Infinity” Garden